 These dogs have a sleek and smooth coat that lies close to the skin and does not need much grooming.
 However, they do shed and will need weekly brushing sessions to keep the coat free from matts and tangles.

 Bathing is not extensively needed and only when your dog looks dirty, smells bad, or plays in a muddy place.

-Brush your dog’s teeth at least two to three times a week to keep them healthy and free from plaque.
+Despite this, you should know how to groom a dog and brush your dog’s teeth at least two to three times a week to keep them healthy and free from plaque.
 Daily brushing is suggested and use a good quality doggie toothbrush and toothpaste for it.